The Umbria Ride, Italy, Italy - Horse Riding Holidays and Safaris

 Expand AllCollapse All

-• Day 1
+• 8 Day Ride - Day 1

 Welcome to Rome, globetrotters!
 Hopefully you’ll have flown in a day or two early and had a good look around this most famous of cities by now, because today you’re leaving the city for the dramatic hills and plains of Umbria.
 The transfer departs Rome Fiumicino Airport at 11am sharp, so make sure you’re at the meeting point nice and early.
 It’s about a 3.5 to 4-hour drive, and you’ll take in some truly gorgeous countryside en route.

 Arriving at your accommodation, Villa Tardioli, in the afternoon, you’ll be greeted by your guide, Emiliano, and his friendly team, who will welcome you to their homeland and brief you on the week ahead.
 You’ll then be shown to your rooms and have a chance to freshen up before being driven to the ranch at 5pm.
 Try to keep your jaw attached as you take in this incredible setting!
-Emiliano and his team will match you with one of their impeccably-trained horses and lead on a one-hour trail ride around the ranch so you can get acquainted.
+Emiliano and his team will match you with one of their impeccably-trained horses and lead an hour-long trail ride around the ranch so you can get acquainted.
 It’s summer, so the days are long and you’ll be bathed in beautiful evening light.

 Having said good night to your new equine friend, you’ll share a welcome drink with your guides and fellow guests, toasting to what’s sure to be an incredible week ahead.
 Then it’s back to Villa Tardioli for the first of many Umbrian feasts.
 Italians eat quite late (dinner is served between 8-10pm), so prepare for late nights and sleep-ins!

-• Day 2
+• 8 Day Ride - Day 2

 After a decadent breakfast featuring such delights as pastries, slices, yoghurt, ricotta and honey, you’ll pack your bags and don your riding gear, mounting up at 9:30am.
 From the village of Castelluccio di Norcia, you’ll ride about 30 kilometres, passing through the magnificent valleys of the Pantani di Accumoli – a series of serene mountain ponds carved by glaciers.